grsharman/petro-image/README.md

 petro-image is a web-hosted tool for viewing and analyzing digital microsopic images using the [OpenSeadragon](https://openseadragon.github.io/) JavaScript library and the [Deep Zoom](<https://learn.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/cc645077(v=vs.95)?redirectedfrom=MSDN>) file format.
 Vector drawings follow the [GeoJSON file standard](https://geojson.org/), where x, y coordinates are in image dimensions (pixels).

 For a given specimen, petro-image allows up to four images to be displayed simultaneously, with the boundary between the images dynamically following the user's curser (inspired by [this example](https://rooneyt.msu.domains/Demonstration_1.html)).
-Alternatively, images may be superimposed and opacity adjusted such multiple layers are visible simultaneously.
+Alternatively, images may be superimposed and opacity adjusted such that multiple layers are visible simultaneously.

 ![Divide Images demonstration](assets/divide_images.gif)

-petro-image include basic functions for [measuring](#measure), [annotating](#annotate), [gridding](#grid), and [point counting](#count).
+petro-image includes basic functions for [measuring](#measure), [annotating](#annotate), [gridding](#grid), and [point counting](#count).

 At present, petro-image mostly hosts petrographic thin sections of sediment and sedimentary rock.
 If you would like to contribute specimens to the petro-image library or have suggestions for improvements, please contact Dr. Glenn Sharman at gsharman@uark.edu.